kurwitz3/learn-co-sandbox/cli_project/README.md

 # MexicanDishes

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/mexican_dishes`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+To experiment with that code, run `bin/run` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation